 With that said, when an individual needs to mail a letter, envelope, or parcel package, these postage stamps are the key ingredient to make it happen.
 They play a major role in the mailing of any item, both internationally and domestically.

-Continuing on, there are many different types of postage stamps.
-These can be influenced by cosmetic factors (such as design), or vary depending on the type of shipping.
-Actual postage differs in price (based on the item) and is affected by the weight, height, and dimension of the package.
+There are many different types of postage stamps.
+The various stamps differ based on postage value, type of shipping, and cosmetic factors (such as design).
+Actual postage costs for shipping letters and packages vary based on the weight, height, and dimension of the package, and the timeframe for the delivery.
 People can choose their desired shipping style based on their delivery time requirements and item volume/metrics.

 For those of you who are not as familiar with stamp basics, here’s a brief introduction: